 Members may borrow from their vested fund accounts a minimum amount of \$1,000 up to a maximum amount equal to the lesser of 50% of their vested account balance or \$50,000 minus the highest outstanding loan balance they had in the preceding twelve months.
 A member may have a maximum of two loans outstanding at any time.
-Loans must (a) bear a reasonable market rate of interest as determined by the Committee, (b) be for a term of no more than five years (10 years if the loan is for the purpose of purchasing a principal residence), (c) be adequately secured by the balances in the member's accounts, (d) be repaid in level installments by payroll withholding, and (e) be subject to charges as imposed by the Committee.
+Loans must (a) bear a reasonable market rate of interest as determined by the Committee, (b) be for a term of no more than five years (10 years if the loan is for the purpose of purchasing a principal residence), (c) be adequately secured by the balances in the member's accounts, (d) be repaid in level installments by payroll deductions, and (e) be subject to charges as imposed by the Committee.
 If a loan is not repaid, the Committee will cause the Trustee to deduct the total amount of the loan, with interest and other charges, from any payment or distribution.
-A loan may be prepaid in full at any time.
-Partial prepayments are not permitted under the Plan.
+A loan may be repaid in full at any time.
+Partial repayments are not permitted under the Plan.
 The Plan values member loans receivable at cost plus accrued interest.

-The carrying value of the member loans was \$94,038 and \$68,519 and accrued interest of member loans was \$145 and \$141 as of December 31, 2017 and 2016, respectively.
-The interest rate on member loans ranged between 3.25% - 4.25% and matures on various dates through June 16, 2027.
-The interest rate on new loans was 4.25% as of December 31, 2017.
+The carrying value of the member loans was \$72,804 and \$94,038, and accrued interest on member loans was \$127 and \$145 as of December 31, 2018 and 2017, respectively.
+The interest rate on member loans ranged from 3.25% to 5.00% and matures on various dates through June 16, 2027.
+The interest rate on new loans was 5.00% as of December 31, 2018.